What is Meditation

 at oneself can create such surprising and complex phenomena?

-The mirror and the microphone provided us with illustrative examples of light and sound feed back.
+The mirror and the microphone offer illustrative examples of feedback loops involving light and sound.

-In the human body the awarenes of inner sensations and feelings is the first to get activated.
-Once you close your eyes, there is an instant and automatic rise of abstract sense based awareness within the body.
-Sense amplification is the first step into the meditative self-referential space.
+In the human body, the awareness of inner sensations and feelings is typically the first sense to become activated during introspection.
+Once you close your eyes, an immediate and automatic rise of abstract, sense-based awareness occurs within the body.
+Amplification of bodily sensations is often the initial step into meditative self-referential space.

-An Indian Saint once shared with me that his first groundbreaking enlightenment experience began with an itching sensation on the top of his head.
-As he sat in front of an enlightened Master and looked at him, the feeling grew until it consumed him and he lost all sense of time, space, and body.
+An Indian Master of Meditation in Hoshiarpur in 1995 shared with me that his groundbreaking enlightenment experience began with a simple itching sensation on the crown of his head.
+As he sat before an enlightened master, gazing at him, the sensation intensified until it completely engulfed him, causing him to lose all sense of time, space, and physical boundaries.

 It's important to note that the quality of self-referential amplification depends on the quality of attention given.
 Dull and low-quality concentration cannot reach the point of no return, which is necessary for consciousness to enter the state of singular feedback.
 An attention interface that is too obsessed with chasing external objects will only meet with boredom when looking inside.